itstuyihao/CIPD-DRL/README.md

-# CIPD with Bi-directional LSTM DRL Model in Multi-Rate Wi-Fi
+# CIPD backoff mechanism with multi-agent Bi-LSTM DRL Model in multi-rate Wi-Fi

 Based on my [first project](https://github.com/itstuyihao/CIPD-802.11), I extend my CIPD backoff mechanism from a single-rate to a multi-rate scenario by using a **sequence transduction model with multi-agent DRL** framework to improve the overall performance.
 However, because this project is still under consideration by the journal, I provide only part of the scripts for concept demonstration purposes in this repository.
 I will provide full access to the code once this project is accepted by the journal.